 Embedded audio files used in articles.
 I like this use of AudioBoo by the Guardian (link to AudioBoo recording) to discuss Ratko Mladic's first appearance at the Hague war rimes tribunal.

 Use of YouTube videos.
-Papers like the Daily Mail quite frequently add YouTube clips to their articles - especially if those people tend to be celebrities.
+Papers like the Daily Mail quite frequently add YouTube clips to articles - especially if those people tend to be celebrities.

 Widgets.
 Papers like the Guardian embed blog or Twitter widegets, from either jouranlists or 'trusted'sources in the righ-hand side of their web pages.
 Here is a Guardian blog widget: